 Abstract:

-Hidden Markov Models (HMMs) are a class of models widely used in speech recognition and can help other fields to model data such as phylogenetic trees or rainfall occurence.
+Hidden Markov Models (HMMs) are a class of models widely used in speech recognition and can help other fields to model data such as phylogenetic trees or rainfall occurrence.

-There are straightforward ways to compute maximum likelihood estimates (MLEs) of their parameters but getting confidence intervals can be more difficult.
+There are straightforward ways to compute maximum likelihood estimates (MLEs) of their parameters.
+However, obtaining confidence intervals usually is more difficult.

-In addition, computing MLEs can be time-consuming when the dataset and the complexity become large.
+In addition, computing MLEs can be time-consuming for large datasets and complex models.

-We show a way to speed up computation by up to 50 times in the language R when compared to usual optimization approaches, and at the same time retrieve standard errors easily.
+We present a way to speed up core computational procedures for maximum likelihood estimation by up to 50 times compared to common optimization approaches.
+At the same time, we retrieve reliable estimates of standard errors within our framework.

-In a first part, we see how to optimize a Poisson HMM with the {\tt{TMB}} package in R and how to retrieve confidence intervals.
+In a first part, we investigate how to optimize a Poisson HMM with the {\tt{TMB}} package in R and how to retrieve confidence intervals.

-In a second part, we compare different optimizers such as {\tt{nlminb}}, and minimize the negative log-likelihood directly on different datasets: a small one (240 data points), a medium sized simulated one (2000), and a large one (87648) from a hospital.
+In a second part, we compare different optimizers (such as e.g. {\tt{nlminb}}) and minimize the negative log-likelihood directly on different datasets.